bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 **Create an enrichment map and navigate through the network**

-During this exercise, you will learn how to create an EnrichmentMap from gene-set enrichment results.
+During this exercise, you will learn how to create an enrichment map from gene-set enrichment results.
 The enrichment tool chosen for this exercise is g:Profiler but an enrichment map can be created from various gene-set tools using the generic format or the more specific GSEA or BinGO interface.

 ## Data